 If the property affected is a listed building or within a conservation area, it is always advisable to contact the Connexional Conservation Officer at the earliest convenience as such buildings are subject to statutory protection.
 Early consultation can therefore help realise the suitability of the works whilst at the same time help you abide by the legal requirements.
 Works to ancillary buildings and structures within the curtilage of the listed building should also be discussed as they may be subject to the same statutory controls.

 You will also need to make contact with your local authority at an early stage to ascertain whether planning permission is required although if you are employing a professional advisor they should advise you on the necessary procedures.

 Completing the project record

 The Summary of Costs section allows you to provide a breakdown of the project cost which will be particularly useful for the Consent Giving Body when they assess your project.

 Your Consent Giving Body will now be able to review the details of your project and give final consent.
-Don't forget that if your building is listed or in a conservation area, final consent cannot be given until conservation approval has been issued by the Connexional Conservation Officer.
+Once this has been done, the project can go ahead.